April 29, 2025

 • Closing credits.
 Closing credits are more comprehensive and may include all the individual crew members.

 In older films, before television was more widespread, the opening movie credits were often the only credits on screen.
 They listed the film's major creative and financial forces, cast members, and all of the crew.
-Of course, there are many exceptions to this, like the original Star Wars trilogy or Citizen Kane.
+Of course, there are many exceptions to this, like the original Star Wars trilogy, which featured minimal opening credits and moved most credits to the end, or Citizen Kane, which had a unique credits structure for its time.

-In contrast to film, television shows and movies, which are more ephemeral productions that are often shorter in length than a typical film, used the closing credits to list everyone who worked on the show.
+In contrast to film, television shows and movies, which are more ephemeral productions that are often shorter in length than a typical film, traditionally used the closing credits to list everyone who worked on the show.
+This approach allowed for more content to be shown before viewers might change the channel.

 This trend caught on in the film world around the mid-1960s; by the early 2000s, most American films had done away with opening credits entirely.